 - Know your provider network:

 Determining what health care providers and health care facilities are /current-customers/use-coverage/your-network/index.jspin your network is important.
 Before you make an appointment or fill a prescription, check to see if the doctor, pharmacy or other provider you want to use is in your health plan's network.
-Using providers in your /shop-compare/about-plans/networks/index.jsphealth plan’s network will likely keep your health care costs lower.
+Using providers in your /shop-compare/networks/index.jsphealth plan’s network will likely keep your health care costs lower.

 - Understand your health care costs: